chrisdesilva/pickup/README.md

 # [Pick-up](https://pick-up-1.firebaseapp.com)

 App designed to find nearby basketball courts for pick-up games.
-Starting off as an Austin-based project with plans for expansion to other areas as development continues.
+Starting off as an Austin-based project with plans for expansion to other areas as the development continues.

 # Contribute

-I'd love your help with this project.
+I'd love to have your help with this project.
 The steps below should get you going.
 If not, make a contribution by updating the docs!

 This project makes use of several api keys, each of which is stored in a .env file that isn't pushed to GitHub for security reasons.
 You can register for keys by using the following links.
 [Dark Sky API](https://darksky.net/dev/register)